-Welcome to the Theatre Dictionary’s conversation about the term off-book.
+Welcome to the Theatre Dictionary’s conversation about the term chewing the scenery.

-On off-book’s official page, we define the term as “having memorized all your lines in a script, and also knowing your cues for when to say them.”
-But now we want to know what the term off-book means to you.
+On chewing the scenery’s official page, we define the term as “to overact or act in a way that is distracting.”
+But now we want to know what the term chewing the scenery means to you.
 You can use the comments section to tell us.

-If you’d like to make a video of your own about the term off-book, then we’d love to hear from you!
+If you’d like to make a video of your own about the term chewing the scenery, then we’d love to hear from you!
 Just email us through our contact page.
 Tell us about yourself and why you want to make a video.
 We’ll be in touch ASAP and give you details on how to add your video to the Theatre Dictionary!

 Mark Blankenship, Theatre Dictionary editor